verilator/verilator/docs/guide/exe_verilator.rst

    the Verilator Internals manual.
 Be aware that the JSON format is still evolving; there will be some changes in future versions.

-   This option disables some more agressive transformations and dumps only final state of AST.
+   This option disables some more agressive transformations and dumps only the final state of the AST.

 .. option:: --json-only-meta-output <filename>